-All international students are required to have their schedule approved by the main academic advisor.
-First semester international students must schedule an appointment for testing and advising.
-All international students need the main academic advisor to review any changes that are being made to their academic schedules (to add, drop, or swap a class).
+All international students are required to have their schedule approved by their academic advisor.
+The Primary Designated School Official and/or Designated School Official will work with the academic advisor to ensure that the student is ready to enroll in classes and reviews all enrolled classes.
+All international students will need to consult with their academic advisor to review any changes being made to their academic schedule (add, drop, withdraw and more).